 Any reason that makes the employment relationship void or voidable, such as a violation of federal, state, or local law.

+Engaging in or assigning to another individual, whether intentionally or knowingly, an instruction, guidance, activities, or programming prohibited by law.
+[See EMB]

+Engaging in or assigning to another individual, whether intentionally or knowingly, diversity, equity, and inclusion duties prohibited by law.

 Any reason constituting good cause for terminating the contract during its term.

 Recommendations from Administration